10 Reasons to Meet on the Gulf Coast Now

 10 – Golf.

 Meeting and Incentives on the Gulf Coast are the right thing to do now.
-They want and need the business and you need a spectacular place to host your meeting, event or incentive.
-A match made in heaven.
-From the restaurants and hotels to the gift shops and bars, everyone down there could use a shot in the arm and you can play doctor.
+They want and need the business, and you need a spectacular place to host your meeting, event, or incentive—a match made in heaven.
+From the restaurants and hotels to the gift shops and bars, everyone down there could use a shot in the arm, and you could play doctor.
 They are ready, willing and able.

-What are you waiting for.
-Make your attendees happy, your boss happy and the people who really need it happy!
+What are you waiting for?
+Make your attendees, your boss, and the people who need it happy!
 This is a true win, win, win.

 LinkedIn